 The Constantinian basilica

 After her execution, Agnes was buried in the catacombs on the Via Nomentana.
 A map of this immense subterranean funerary complex can be found here.
 A few decades later, the emperor Constantine the Great (306-337) or his daughter Constantina (died 354) had a large funerary basilica built here.
-The basilica was not built over the tomb, but rather next to it.
-It was not used for religious services, but served as an enclosure for the tombs inside.
+The basilica was not built over the saint’s tomb, but rather next to it.
+It was not used for religious services, but served as an enclosure for the tombs inside it.
 The basilica was furthermore ‘circiform’: it was built in the shape of a traditional Roman circus.
 The aisles continued behind the apse, which allowed people visiting the complex to go around the tombs in solemn procession.
 Funerary meals, copied from pagan religions, were also presumably held here, until this tradition was actively suppressed by the Church in the fifth century.
-Another example of a funerary basilica is (the predecessor of) San Lorenzo fuori le Mura.
+Other examples of funerary basilicas are (the predecessor of) San Lorenzo fuori le Mura and Santi Marcellino e Pietro ad Duas Lauros.
+The funerary basilica of the Apostles was later converted into the church of San Sebastiano fuori le Mura.

 It is not entirely clear whether it was Constantine himself or his daughter who gave the order to construct the Constantinian basilica.
-If Constantine himself was responsible, he must have commissioned the basilica before 330, when he moved to Constantinople.
-However, information at the site itself suggests that Constantina had the building erected between 338 and 351, when she moved to Antiochia with her second husband Gallus.
+If Constantine himself was responsible, he must have commissioned the basilica before 326, which was the last time he visited Rome.
+However, information at the site itself suggests that Constantina had the building erected between 338 and 351, before she moved to Antiochia with her second husband Gallus.
 Although the basilica is ruined, its remains are very impressive.
 The building must have been huge once, measuring some 98 by 40 metres.
 The remains are now hemmed in between tennis courts, a football pitch, trees and the Santa Costanza, now a church, but previously a mausoleum for Constantina and her sister Helena.

 It can be difficult to get a good view of the basilica.
 In fact, I had to climb a wall near the Santa Costanza to see it.
 I highly recommend looking up the basilica on Google Maps, so that it can be viewed from above.
 It is also a good idea to walk to the Via Bressanone behind the basilica, which is the best spot to admire the remains of the semi-circular end.
 It looks to be pretty intact, although whatever decorative elements were once there are now all gone.
 Whether the building was entirely roofed is up for debate.
 It is plausible that in fact only the aisles were covered.